jhvst/jhvst.github.io/projects/rivi/semantics/main.md

 The semantics of one dimensional computation become relevant as we start doing computation on the values on the swap phase.

-An input buffer[^1] `buf` on the GPU is always a one dimensional vector indexed by its length: `buf = Vect n a` where `n` is of type `N` and `a` is of type `Q`.
-Now, `buf 32 0` would retrieve us the value in the given location.

-[^1]: The input is called a buffer because the Vulkan API runtime creates I/O resources in the RAM of the computer which support a variety of streaming interfaces with different control granularities and scheduling schemes between the CPU RAM and the GPU RAM.
-This makes it possible to have a synchronous access between various RAM regions which have read/write access by both the CPU and RAM.
-This coincidentally implies that changes to the buffer are not directly observed by either one of the hardware devices.
-However, these semantics are considered _stem of stone brambles_ that should we should not get attached at this time.

 We can make this a bit more explicit first.
 Suppose the matrix above is called $subgroups$.
 We can then compute the index of cell in the global context as follows:

 ```